angelia-grace/cs-portfolio/README.md

 My **professional and technical writing samples** include progress reports, annotated project demonstrations, design mockups, code reviews, documentation for source code, and other samples such as instruction manuals.

+My **Senior Capstone Project,** which you can find in the file SeniorCapstone-MalwareAnalysis-FinalReport.pdf, is a malware analysis report that took a full year of building a virtual network, running malware samples, researching their components and reporting on their behavior, working as part of a project team.

 # More About Me

 ### Academic Excellence